IDoCodingStuffs/python-doodles/freeform-log.md

 Timm3D models?
 Too expensive to even fit without preprocessing to get the image sizes down.
 Although I guess I can downsample a bit...
 Huh, it can actually kinda run 128^3 as opposed to 384^3.
 Let's try that then.

+Also, finally had the sense to check the impact of augments on the 3d data.
+Did not even look like spines.
+Now trying to see if it can fit without absurdly aggressive 2d transforms that break everything about the 3d relationships.
+If it manages to fit, I can introduce volumetric transforms on top.
+Also also, I wonder if this is why the sequential models would just not fit.
+Not that it matters with how slow they are.